luisdiogo2071317/azure-docs.pt-pt/articles/container-service/kubernetes/container-service-tutorial-kubernetes-app-update.md

 ## <a name="test-application-locally"></a>Testar a aplicação localmente

-Procure http://localhost:8080 para ver a aplicação atualizada.
+Procure o http://localhost:8080 para ver a aplicação atualizada.

 ![Imagem do cluster do Kubernetes no Azure no Azure](media/container-service-kubernetes-tutorials/vote-app-updated.png)